KordingLab/KordingLab.github.io/_posts/2019-11-20-intro-resources.md

 Use the same XXXX and above.
 YYYY is any port number available on your local machine.

 Finally, open your browser and connect to 'localhost:YYYY'.
 You may be prompted to input a password, which is found on the screen in which you launched the jupyter session.

-**Matlab**

-### Best Practices

-Please be mindful of the storage you are using, especially in the home folder.
-Most machines have seperate hardrives, generally under a folder named /data<X>, where you can store large datasets.
-Additionally, if you are finished with a project on home, it is best to move it to one of these other drives.
-Use the command

-    df -h
-to get a list of all drives and their available space.

-### Miscellaneous Tips and Tricks